mozilla-it/fx-sentiment-analysis/pm/project_log.md

         - I did insertion instead of replacement, in order retain the original information
     - Process the sentences before passing to the clustering model: stem words, lower case, remove stop words

+[x] Modify the decision making on components
+- Use both the Verb Phrases and Noun Phrases for deciding components, as long as one of them is available
+    - Motivation: this can help when there is no indicative verb in the sentence, but some key terms are mentioned
+    - Example: "Runs smoothly and is a lot faster than the safari.
+Keep it up"
+        - Clearly this is a feedback that should be categorize for "General Browser", but if we only rely on `Verb Phrase`, we only get "run smoonthly" and "is a lot".
+These are not indicative.
+In this case, the addition of "Noun Phrase" will help.

+[x] Limit the number of tags:
+- Set an upper limit on tags for a cluster to be 5

+[x] Create a new dataframe for tag